 Winter and pine do go together, so we might as well push that motif to the max.
-Another thing that we associated with colder days are little red winter berries.
-For a nice display, stuff some pine needles into the bottom of a Mason jar, top them off with a couple handfuls of winter berries, then balance a tea candle on that.
+Another thing that we associated with colder days is little red winter berries.
+For a nice display, stuff some pine needles into the bottom of a Mason jar, top them off with a couple of handfuls of winter berries, then balance a tea candle on that.
 It’s simple, it’s attractive, and it’s festive.

 There are many wild assortments of tree decorations that can be made with natural things.
 Crosscut sticks can be painted and fashioned into reindeer faces, Santas, or snowmen.
 Add a looped piece of twine to a pine cone, maybe a bow to go wild, and that’s another great ornament.
 Stick sprigs of winter berries in the tree.
 Bundle sticks of cinnamon (or just plain sticks) hang them.
-It’s not big challenge decorate the tree totally naturally once you get going.
+It’s not a big challenge to decorate the tree totally naturally once you get going.

 Rosemary Mini Wreaths

 Mini rosemary wreaths can work well on a dinner plate, tacked on a door, or interlocked to form a wreath garland.
 Just bend a spring of rosemary into a circle, tie it together with a bit of something, and enjoy the aroma around the house.

 Beyond being beautiful because nature is beautiful, the really beautiful thing about decorating with natural materials is that, when all is said and done, it can simply be returned to the earth—composted or used to mulch the garden—instead filling the dumps with more of the same old stuff we bought last year.
 This makes much more sense and can be really fun for the kids.
 We can celebrate the holiday and be responsible too.